Anna Lalor Burdick: Career

 Burdick taught from school to school, but she stayed in the Des Moines area.
 After graduating from University of Iowa in 1889, she taught at West Des Moines High School until 1891.
 She became the principal of Iowa Falls High School in 1894 and kept her position for three years.
 In 1902, she moved on to become the superintendent of Iowa Falls and Alden Community School Districts.

-On September 25, 1912, she presented “The Re-Organization of Our Educational System to Fit the Social and Industrial Needs of the Community” at the Better Iowa Schools Commission.
-The Commission later on described it as “one of the most attractive features” that presented “much interesting material”.
+On September 25, 1912, she presented "The Re-Organization of Our Educational System to Fit the Social and Industrial Needs of the Community" at the Better Iowa Schools Commission.
+The Commission later on described it as "one of the most attractive features" that presented "much interesting material".

 In 1917, she served the U.S. Department of Education as a special agent for the Trade and Industrial Education for Girls and Women.
 Three years later, the Federal Board for Vocational Education published two editions of her work under the same name.
 She was honored for her work with a banquet in Los Angeles in 1936, and remained at the U.S. Department of Education until her retirement in 1939.

 Personal life

-Burdick was born September 3, 1869 in Villisca, Iowa to John E. Lalor and Margaret Lalor.
+Burdick was born September 3, 1869, in Villisca, Iowa.
 In 1891, she married Frank Austin Burdick, but later divorced.
-Together, they had two daughters—Imelda and Bennie—and three sons—Norbert, Leonard, and Frances.
+Together, they had one son, Dr. Charles Lalor Burdick.
 She died in April 1944.